tshepang/blog/content/tangled-2010.md

-The ending ('climax') feels forced, and does not do justice to the rest of the movie; the movie is a musical, and none of it is embarassing, but the love song (on the boat) is the low point... boring.
+The ending ('climax') feels forced, and does not do justice to the rest of the movie; the movie is a musical, and none of it is embarrassing, but the love song (on the boat) is the low point... boring.

 [**sidenote**] I didn't expect much from this one, simply because I